highlanderkev/MapReduce/README.md

 There are two main directories:

-1. mapreduce - this contains scala/sbt code for Question 1
+1. mapreduce - this contains scala/sbt code for Local Map Reduce

-2. remote_mapreduce - this contains scala/sbt code for Question 2
+2. remote_mapreduce - this contains scala/sbt code for Map Reduce with Remote Actors

 To Compile
 ---